An autoresponder is the product and a drip campaign is one way to use the product to send emails automatically at separate times or days.

 What’s The Difference Between Autoresponders And Drip Marketing

-This is where you have to look at what you’re trying to achieve in your marketing then go after an autoresponder to fit your needs.
+This is where you have to look at what you’re trying to achieve in your marketing.
+Then go after an autoresponder to fit your needs.

 Campaigns Vs. Automation – Drip Knowledge Base

 A campaign is the process you want your system to carry out.

-- Campaign idea – Dealing with new subscribers to your website.
-You set up an email form on one of your landing pages.
-You drive adverts or social traffic to that landing page with your email form.
-When someone enters their email address into the sign up page, the autoresponder add the new email address to your autoresponder.
-Then you send the person an email asking them to click the link to confirm they requested you’re free download.
 Over the next 3 days you will email out one tip a day and on the fourth day you will email out an email asking the person to visit your sales video by clicking the link to learn more.

-- Campaign idea – Each month you send out a 3 or 4 day email with one tip a day and on the 4th or 5th day, you send out an invitation to learn more with a link or button to visit your sales video.

 The best time to send this style of email campaign is on, or just after payday to the people on your list as this has a better chance of getting a sale from your sales video.

 Do Drip Campaigns Really Work?

-This factor is cauld “the interest factor” and the way you keep someone’s interest with your email Marketing is to tell a story.
+This factor is called “the interest factor” and the way you keep someone’s interest with your email Marketing is to tell a story.

-A story is not make-believe a story is where you talk about a client success or something you came across during your struggles and what’s working well for you.
+A story is not make-believe.
+A story is where you talk about a client success or something you came across during your struggles and what’s working well for you.

 Here’s some great book on Amazon if you want to learn more:-

-What people don’t tell you when email Marketing.
-Is, you need to find your writing style and it’s by tracking emails you send that you see what emails get opened more than others.
+You need to find your writing style and it’s by tracking emails that you send where you see the emails get more interest than others.

 If you already have a great writing style.
 Fantastic, if not check out these books on the Amazon:

 As you need to get your writing style working well!
 To get a high response rate.